thacherT1D/webdevstuff/Data_Structures__Algorithms/Algorithms.desc.md

 ## Objectives

 * Explain what is an algorithm.
-* Explain why algorithms are important.
-* Explain how are algorithms measured.
+* Explain how algorithms are measured.
 * Explain what is Big O Notation
 * Explain why Big O Notation is important with Time Complexity and Space Complexity
 * Identify Big O Notation of several algorithms